mdevilliers/rabbitmq-stamp/README.md

 stamp {some number}
 ```

-Persistance
+Identifiers
 -----------

 Each exchange of type "x-stamp" will maintain their own incrementing identifier.

-For each exchange we keep in a disk persistant mnesia table a "high watermark".
+For each exchange we keep an in memory-identifier.

-On restart the the next identifier will resume from the watermark.
+On restart the the next identifier will resume from the current timestamp.

-The trade off of the algorithm is that we minimise mnesia traffic and the identifiers always increase.
-The downsise is that there might be gaps in the identifiers given.
+The trade off of the algorithm is that identifiers always increase.
+The downside is that there might be gaps in the identifiers.

 Build
 -----